clinical supervision and consultation for counselors and social workers

 Clinical supervision and consultation serve several purposes in the mental health field.
 Some goals of supervision are to provide a safe and confidential place for supervisees to reflect on, review, and progress in their professional fields, and to explore personal responses to their work.
 Clinical supervision assists with personal and professional development, learning new skills, and offering a place to explore parallel processes happening between supervisees and their clients.
 Clinical consultation also offers a chance to grow your skills as a licensed professional, with a more experienced clinician.

 LPCCs: Clinical supervision is required for licensure-candidates in the state of Colorado, and all LPCCs are required to obtain 2000 clinically-supervised hours of work post-master’s degree within a minimum of 24 months, prior to applying for an LPC.
 A total of 100 hours of supervision is required from a licensed supervisor, with 70 of those hours face-to-face.
 While many agencies offer free or paid clinical supervision, there are many others that do not.
 If you are in private practice or work at an agency doing clinical work that does not provide clinical supervision, you may be looking for a clinical supervisor.

-LPCs and LCSWs: Even if you are already licensed as an LPC or LCSW, it is good practice to have regular clinical supervision.
+LPCs and LCSWs: Even if you are already licensed as an LPC or LCSW, it is good practice to have regular clinical consultation or supervision.
 Working in private practice, or at a job that provides little clinical support, can very quickly lead to burn-out or even you working outside of your scope of practice if you do not have adequate clinical consultation.
 Supervision can be a powerful, trans-formative experience, much like therapy itself, with the right fit between therapist and an experienced supervisor.
 Our licensed clinical supervisors get their own clinical supervision because they believe in the value and investment of good clinical supervision.

 clinical supervision at catalyss counseling